vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /Week_2_notes.md

 Examples of rewards:
-To make a robot learn to walk, researchers have provided reward on each time step proportional to the robot’s forward motion. +1
+To make a robot learn to walk, researchers have provided reward on each time step proportional to the robot’s forward motion.
+In making a robot learn how to escape from a maze, the reward is often 1 for every time step that passes prior to escape;

 ## Returns and Episodes